 Created by Hanna-Barbera, this was the first half-hour television show consisting entirely of animation.
 It was first of the kind and is often hailed as legitimising the concept of animation produced specifically for television; in 1960 it was even recognised with an Emmy Award.

-The only mountain left for animation to climb in order for it to be seen as a truly mainstream entertainment medium was for it to nab a primetime spot.
-Good thing that a certain paleolithic family came along and acheived just that…
+The only mountain left for the animation to climb in order for it to be seen as a truly mainstream entertainment medium was for it to nab a primetime spot.
+Good thing that a certain palaeolithic family came along and achieved just that…

 So there you have it, how animation has been interpreted throughout history and the ways in which it developed to become a dominating cultural force.